JohnnyJayJay/JohnnyJayJay/README.md

+I still run my blog on GitHub pages and will continue to contribute to projects if they're hosted on GitHub, but for new personal projects I have moved to [Codeberg](https://codeberg.org/johnnyjayjay).

 ### Hi there 👋

 I am a both a hobbyist and professional programmer with a particular interest in the JVM and its languages (Java, Kotlin, Clojure).
 I also feel comfortable with Python and have basic knowledge of C, Rust and frontend web development (HTML, CSS, JavaScript).
 I have a general interest in functional programming and theoretical computer science.